Wildlife Program report: Aug. 16-31, 2024

 White-tailed deer doe with two fawns observed during a deer survey in south Spokane County

-Picture of white-tailed deer buck sneaking through tall vegetation.
+White-tailed deer buck moving through tall vegetation.

 Photo by WDFW